waxsoftworks/.github/profile/README.md

-Hello there 👋
-What began as an exploration in JVM modification has evolved into the formidable tool it is today https://wax.rest/
+Wax serves as a ghost client for Minecraft, amplifying gameplay without raising any red flags for either server or client.
+What began as an exploration in JVM modification has evolved into the formidable tool it is today. https://wax.rest/